JesseBausell/acsPROCESS_SEABASS/README.md

 bin_size=desired depth bin-sizes for binning.
 User can include as many as he/she wishes.

 first_grating=highest chanel number found on ac-s first holographic grating.
 This can also be thought of as the wavelength index directly before (left side) the "jump" in unprocessed a/c spectra.

+Metadata Header File Example:
+ac-s metadata template
+Template contains information necessary for the processing of ac-s data files (ASCII) merged with CTD data using WetLabs COMPASS software.
+Use commas to separate names of investigators and files, but DO NOT leave ANY spaces between words.
+If a space is unavoidable, use an underscore between words (like_this).
+Unknown or unavailable information should be indicated with NA.
+Latitude and longitude should be in decimal degrees and water depth should be in meters.
+Do not include units of measurement.
+These will be added later by the program.
+#### DO NOT ALTER HEADER FIELDS####
+data_file_name=COAST18.012
+data_file_path=/Users/JBausell/Documents/acs_data/
+affiliations=UC_Santa_Cruz
+investigators=Jesse_T_Bausell,_Easter_B_Bunny,Kris_B_Kringle
+contact=jbausell@ucsc.edu
+experiment=COAST
+station=18
+latitude=36.889
+longitude=-121.874
+documents=NA
+water_depth=24
+calibration_files=watercal_a_111021.dat,watercal_c_111021.dat
+date(yyyymmdd)=20111028
+start_time(military_time:HH:MM:SS)=20:01:41
+time_lag(seconds)=30
+bin_size=0.5,1,2
+first_grating=41